phpv8/v8js/README.Linux.md

 Installation of V8Js on GNU/Linux is pretty much straight forward.

-The biggest hurdle actually is that you need a rather new v8 library.
+The biggest hurdle actually is that you need a rather new V8 library.
-However most distributions still ship the rusty version 3.14, publish years ago, since Node.js requires such an old version.
+However many distributions still ship the rusty version 3.14, published years ago.

-This means that you usually need to compile v8 on your own before you can start to compile & install v8js itself.
+This means that you usually need to compile V8 on your own before you can start to compile & install V8Js itself.

 It is recommended to install the V8 version for V8Js off your system's load path, so it doesn't interfere with the V8 library shipped with your